lukin-io/sesharim.github.io/_posts/2025-08-15-rails-profile-endpoint-optimization-first-person.md

 ---
 layout: post
+author: Max Lukin
-title: "Optimizing a Complex Rails Profile Endpoint — my step‑by‑step notes (with all code)"
+title: Optimizing a Complex Rails Profile Endpoint — my step‑by‑step notes
-date: 2025-08-15
+date: 2025-08-15 09:00:00
+tags: [rails-8, rack, healthcheck, devops, reliability]
 categories: rails performance api optimization blueprinter ransack caching
+excerpt: Optimizing a Complex Rails Profile Endpoint
 ---

 I had an API endpoint that returned a **Profile** and a lot of nested associations.
 It worked, but the shape of the data made it easy to trigger N+1s or force a single **monster JOIN** that Postgres struggled to optimize.